Hive-Academy/roocode-generator/task-tracking/TSK-012/Re-FixViteTreeSitterBuildIssue/implementation-plan.md

 **Estimated effort**: 30-60 minutes (includes potential debugging and plugin configuration adjustments)

 **Delegation Notes**: Suitable for Senior Developer.
 Requires understanding of Vite/Rollup build configuration and module externalization.
+**Progress**:

+- Verified `nodeExternals` plugin is configured to externalize dependencies.
+- Explicitly added tree-sitter packages to `external` array as a precaution.
+- Refactored `TreeSitterParserService` to use static `require` for grammars and pre-load them during an `initialize` phase called from `cli-main.ts`.
+- Added `rimraf` and a `clean` script to ensure fresh builds.
+- **Issue:** Build output (`dist/roocode-generator.js`) still does not contain the expected `require()` statements for tree-sitter modules, indicating externalization is failing despite configuration.
+- Attempted using `vite-plugin-native` but encountered configuration issues and reverted.
+  **Next Steps (Upon Resumption):** Re-evaluate Vite/Rollup configuration for potential conflicts or alternative externalization methods.
+Consider if `ssr.external` or `optimizeDeps.exclude` might be interfering, or if a different plugin/approach is needed.
+Test runtime behavior if externalization can be confirmed.

 ## 5. Implementation Sequence